-The Listening Center at the Music Library and Sound Recordings Archives (ML/SRA) houses a substantial collection of fanzines - non-official, sometimes underground publications made by and for fans - related to popular music.
+The Bill Schurk Sound Archives houses a substantial collection of fanzines - non-official, sometimes underground publications made by and for fans - related to popular music.
 While fan-created magazines have been around since at least the 1930s, music zines came out of the DIY ethos of the 1970s punk zine.
 Today, music zines cover many musical genres like punk rock, folk music, pop music, and extreme metal, as well as music in particular regions.
 Zines often contain record reviews, artist interviews, and live show reviews.
 Many zines document the habits of tech hobbyists or the activities of an underground music scene.

-Because of the highly personal nature of zine writing, fanzines typically are not upheld as traditional, academic sources.
-However, their true value is not in the factual accuracy of their articles; rather, zines are important academic sources because they document the lives and opinions of music fans as well as the fan communities that they create.
-To scholars of popular music, fanzines are a valuable source for determining how people make use of popular music in their everyday lives.
+Because of the highly personal nature of zine writing, fanzines document the lives and opinions of music fans as well as the fan communities that they create.
+To scholars of popular music and culture, fanzines are a valuable resource to understand how people make use of popular music in their everyday lives.

-This guide was created by Rebekah Burchfield, PhD candidate in American Culture Studies and former ML/BSSA graduate assistant.
+This guide was created by Rebekah Burchfield, graduate of the Ph.D. program in American Culture Studies and former ML/BSSA graduate assistant.
 It has since been updated by library associate Trinidad Linares and other MLBSSA staff.